-The Nomination Committee consists of Anders Nyberg, Industrivärden (Chairman of the Nomination Committee); Kari A. J. Järvinen, Solidium Oy; Åsa Nisell, Swedbank Robur Fonder; Lars-Eric Aaro, LKAB; Frank Larsson, Handelsbanken fonder and Sverker Martin-Löf (Chairman of the Board of Directors).
+The Nomination Committee consists of Lars Pettersson, Industrivärden (Chairman of the Nomination Committee); Petter Söderström, Solidium Oy; Peter Hansson, LKAB; Åsa Nisell, Swedbank Robur Fonder and Bengt Kjell (Chairman of the Board of Directors).

 1. that attorney Sven Unger be appointed to chair the meeting;

-10. that Board fees be paid in the amount of SEK 1,650,000 to the Chairman of the Board and SEK 550,000 to each director who is not employed in the Group.
-Compensation to directors in respect of committee work shall be paid in the amount of SEK 100,000 each, with the exception of the position of Chairman of the Audit Committee, for which payment shall be made in the amount of SEK 125,000.
+9. that Board fees be paid on a yearly basis in the amount of SEK 1,850,000 to the Chairman of the Board and SEK 615,000 to each director who is not employed in the Group.
+That compensation to directors in respect of committee work in the Audit Committee be paid in the amount of SEK 140,000 each, with the exception of the position of Chairman of the Audit Committee, for which payment shall be made in the amount of SEK 250,000.
+That compensation to directors in respect of committee work in the Remuneration Committee be paid in the amount of SEK 115,000 each, with the exception of the position of Chairman of the Remuneration Committee, for which payment shall be made in the amount of SEK 185,000.
 Fees shall be paid to the auditor in accordance with approved invoices;

-12. that Bengt Kjell be elected as Chairman of the Board;
+11. that Bengt Kjell be re-elected as Chairman of the Board;